Soul Nomad & the World Eaters: Secondary characters

-A Chevalier under Thorndyke's command, he seems suspicious about Thorndyke's ascent to his position.
-In the Demon path, he is rescued by Gig and the main character after they injure him in the crossfire of fighting a World Eater, but the events of that battle, and the atrocities Gig commits cause him to go insane and believe himself a salesman.
+A Chevalier under Thorndyke's command, who seems suspicious about Thorndyke's ascent to his position.
+In the Demon path, he is rescued by Gig and the main character after they injure him in the crossfire of fighting a World Eater.
+However, the events of the battle and the atrocities Gig commits cause him to go insane and believe himself to be a salesman.